Crusher Blow bars are the central part of a crusher, mainly an impact crusher. They are the bars that are used for crushing the actual material.

 A crooked or not the right rotor.
 If your rotor is not in place, then most definitely your blow bar will go out of its business and stop working.

-Don’t get too furious on your supplier for giving you the wrong piece.
+Don’t get too furious with your supplier for giving you the wrong piece.
 Maybe the blow bar is not correctly fitted.
 A loose blow bar can act the same way.

 An issue with the rotor: